roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Container network/Use network policies.md

     |---------|-----------|
     |Name|Set the name of the network policy.
 In this example, access-nginx is used.|
     |Namespace|Set the namespace to which the network policy is scoped.|
-    |Pod Selector|Set the pods to which the network policy applies.
+    |Pod Selectors|Set the pods to which the network policy applies.
 In this example, the following settings are used:

     -   Type: **Deployment**
     -   Workload: **nginx**